iljarotar/synth/README.md

     # each negative or zero value will be mapped to `-1`, each positive to `1`
     signal: [1, 0, 0, 1, 0, 1, 1, 0, 1, 0]

+    # provides an initial offset to the signal
+    # count starts at 0
+    index: 4

     # fade controls the transition length in seconds
     # affected parameter is `bpm`
     fade: 2